eseku/cscd-311-project-api/README.md

 # cscd-311-project-api
-This repo contains an assignment on a residential registration portal's api in nodejs
+This repo contains a project assignment

+## Details
+Index Number - 10671406, Name - Joojo Quartey

 ## Requirements
 Have Nodejs and Mongodb installed on your computer